-If you’re interviewing for a technical role, you’re bound to come across this round at virtually all FAANG companies and many startups.
+If you're interviewing for a technical role, you're bound to come across system design questions at FAANG/MAANG companies and many startups.

-You may be intimidated given the ambiguous nature of the questions, which vary from company to company.
-Luckily, the general format is predictable.
+You may be intimidated, given the ambiguous nature of the questions, which vary from company to company.
+But luckily, the general format is predictable.

 Your hiring manager will evaluate the way you go about solving technical problems.